-Collecting ORCID iDs using the API and authentication processes ensures that the iD belongs to the researcher, that it is correct (e.g., no data entry typographical errors), and that the individual agrees to it being used.
+Authenticating ORCID iDs using the ORCID API ensures that the iD belongs to the researcher, that it is correct (e.g., no data entry typographical errors), and that they agree to it being used.
 In addition, the API enables verification through an OAuth process, so that when it is used for collecting iDs, verification becomes “baked in”, rather than an additional task for your staff.
 Learn how to facilitate the creation of new – or connection with existing – ORCID iDs for members of your organization, and read more below about how to collect ORCID iDs in research information and profile systems, repositories, electronic thesis and dissertation systems, HR, and association management systems.

-To qualify for the ORCID Collect badge, you need to:
+To qualify for the ORCID Authenticate badge, you need to:

-- Provide an ORCID-branded button for collecting authenticated ORCID iDs to create a consistent user experience and help associate the iD icon with a trusted process for your employees and affiliates
+- Use the green ORCID iD icon in the link/button to collect authenticated ORCID iDs to create a consistent user experience and help associate the iD icon with a trusted process for your employees and affiliates.

-Learn about collecting iDs in researcher profile and research information systems, in electronic thesis and dissertation systems, in repositories, in faculty peer review, and by using our Create on Demand functionality.
-Examples of ORCID research organization members that are Collecting iDs include Chalmers University, Hong Kong Baptist University, and University of Oxford.
-An example of a professional association that is Collecting iDs is the Society for Neuroscience.
+Learn about authenticating iDs in researcher profile and research information systems, in electronic thesis and dissertation systems, in repositories, in faculty peer review, and by using our Create on Demand functionality.

-Researchers want to know that using their iD in your system has had some effect.
-The best way to signal that the collected iD is actually put to use is to display it in your personnel record and/or in the directory pages on your website.
+Researchers – and the wider community – want to know that using an iD in your system has had some effect.
+The best way to signal that the authenticated iD is actually put to use is to display it in your personnel record and/or in the directory pages on your website.
 This also helps familiarize all researchers with the ORCID iD icon so they recognize it, and are encouraged to register and use their own iD.

-To qualify for the ORCID Display badge, in addition to the items under “COLLECT”, you need to:
+To qualify for the ORCID Display badge, in addition to the items under “AUTHENTICATE”, you need to: